 Create one or more 'social robots' that operate in public space and invite people to interact with it and each other.
 To investigate these interactions between robots and humans, we made quick robot prototypes to test.
 We took into consideration the definition of what makes a social robot, namely having two-way interaction, having thoughts and feelings, aware of their social environment, and need to move independently and behave unpredictably.
 From these tests, we saw that it was really important to give clear affordances and functions and needs for others to interact with the robots.

-With an auto-ethnographic research approach, we wanted to see how technology can help us in creating and discovering our social patterns and needs.
-We all started with a ‘basic kit’ of technology, a set of requirements and with a basic setup to communicate over distance with a WiFi Arduino and MQTT broker.
+Because the development of this project took place during Covid-19, we decided to use this situation to our advantage.
+With an auto-ethnographic research approach, we wanted to see how social robotic technology can help us in creating and discovering our social patterns and needs.
+We all started with a ‘basic kit’ of technology, a set of (personal) requirements to what's important to support our social need and with a basic setup to communicate over distance with a WiFi Arduino and MQTT broker.
 We created a journal format to log our processes of making, living and reflecting over a period of three weeks.
 Every day we discussed and compared our experiences, tinkering away and making adjustments to the hardware and software when necessary.

 After this research phase was over, we started to design a ‘Social Robotics Kit’ that would allow other makers to get involved too.
 So they can order the kit, dowload the code, start building and learn about your own social needs and the influence of technology.

 Combined with this we made a community platform to share our stories, insights and instructions for others to be inspired by.
 And also the instructions how to get started your self with ordering the kit and making the robot.
 And a forum to support these makers and encourage a community of social robot makers/hackers to grow.